All Episodes

 Hi, Mark.

-Pleasure being on your show today.
+It was a pleasure being on your show today.

-Hey, pleasure to have you.
+Many pleasure to have you.

-He has no problem letting them in to commit these heinous crimes, but yet at the same time he has no problem disarming law abiding citizens and taking our firearms away.
+He has no problem letting them in to commit these heinous crimes, but yet at the same time, he has no problem disarming law-abiding citizens and taking our firearms away.

 There's not going to be any borders.